niangao19/nycu-unix/lab7/readme.md

 1. The challenge server only accepts machine codes generated for Intel x86_64 CPU.

-## Grading

-- [25 pts] The server can handle your payload and report a normal termination status of status code 37.

-- [25 pts] You can show the FLAG read from the `/FLAG` file.

-- [25 pts] You can show the FLAG stored in the shared memory.
-Note that you must remove all padded `null (\0)` bytes when displaying the FLAG.

-- [25 pts] You can show the FLAG received from the internal network server.

 :::danger
 We have an execution time limit for your challenge.
 You have to solve the challenge within 60s.